 Listed below are topic summaries about long-term travel.
 If you want to know more then there are list of links below each leading into a full in depth article on that subject.

-Just hoping on a plane and going is cool.
+Just hopping on a plane and going is great.
 But if you are really planning on traveling long-term then some rough planning will make it even better.

 I've written about how to plan an overland journey here.
 Give it a read, there's some great cross-over with long-term travel.

 Draw a map: this is probably the most practical and realistic thing you can do when planning long-term travel.
 Circle the places you want to go.
 Now try to link them together in one direction with a line.
 Now you have a rough route.

 Next steps in your plan of long-term travel:

 » Read a little more about these countries and highlight the interesting places you might want to see.

 » Now add how long you want to stay in the country.

 » Finally look up the visa requirement of each country and see how long you can legally stay there and where you can get a visa from.